Yoast/wordpress-seo/readme.txt

 * Fixes a bug where dismissing notifications on a single site in a multisite environment, would result in the notification being dismissed on all sites.
 * Fixes a bug where the attachment URL would redirect to `wp-admin` if the attachment was located on a different Site URL domain.
 * Fixes a bug where MySQL would throw a "Duplicate entry 'X'" error into the error log when attempting to upsert a record in the database.
+* Fixes a performance problem where the selecting a fallback Open Graph image would collect the filename for all the images in the content.
+This has been changed to detecting if an image is usable per image and stopping when a usable image is found.

 Enhancements:
 * Sends the user to the proper control in the customizer when clicking the link in the "You still have the default WordPress tagline [...]" warning message.